jackmcarthur/bgw_quick_start/README.md

 Essential settings in mean field input files:

+#### Pseudopotentials

 * You must use norm conserving pseudopotentials, not PAW or ultrasoft.
 We recommend those from [Pseudo Dojo](http://www.pseudo-dojo.org/).

 * Norm conserving pseudopotentials require larger wavefunction cutoffs than PAW/ultrasoft.
 We recommend a 100 Ry cutoff for wavefunctions and 400 Ry for the charge density (or 80 Ry/320 Ry for more intensive computations).
-This is `ecutwfc = 80.0` in QE.
+This is `ecutwfc = 80.0` in Quantum ESPRESSO (QE).

+#### K-grids

 * k-point grids in bands calculations must be generated with `kgrid.x`, to be compatible with the symmetries used in BGW.
 For QE, this can be done quickly with the `data-file2kgrid.py` utility: